Bath skyline

 Where to drink

-A real local treasure, The Pig and Fiddle is one of Bath’s top pubs.
-Famous for its open mic nights, friendly atmosphere and quirky memorabilia, sports and music fans will find much to like.
-With a large beer garden and cosy fireplace, nights out in Bath aren’t complete without a quick drink at this popular local institution.
+A true local gem, The Pig and Fiddle stands out as one of Bath’s premier pubs.
+Known for its lively open mic nights, welcoming vibe, and quirky memorabilia, it's a hit with sports and music fans alike.
+With a spacious beer garden and a homely fireplace, no night out in Bath is complete without stopping by for a drink at this beloved local institution.

-A night out in Bath doesn’t get much more stylish than a trip to ArtBar, home to 100 different combinations of gin-and-tonic from the resident mixologists.
-Set within the Abbey Hotel on bustling North Parade, it’s the perfect spot for pre-dinner cocktails whilst you gaze at the cool, contemporary art on the walls.
+For a stylish evening in Bath, head to ArtBar, where the mixologists offer 100 different gin-and-tonic combinations.
+Located within the Abbey Hotel on vibrant North Parade, it’s the perfect spot for pre-dinner cocktails, all while admiring the cool, contemporary art on display.

 Where to shop